ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

 9. The file share witness will be online in cluster manager.
   ![](./images/wsfc-quorum-sharepath-online.png " ")

-We have been successfully configured windows failover cluster with two node SQL Server AOAG configured with witness.
+We have successfully configured the Windows failover cluster with 2 node SQL Server AOAG configured with a witness.

 ## Acknowledgements